 NOTE: Timelines are divided into 4 distinct sections or stages of an investigation.
-The bars include average times for all final determinations made in each quarter, whereas the purple line includes 90% of all cases in order to show typical timelines excluding the top 10% outliers.
+The bars include average times for all final determinations made in each quarter.

 Significance: Community investigations for substance use treatment are relatively few.

 Substance Use Treatment Abuse/Neglect Investigations